 In 1927, Ambedkar started a temple entry movement, in which his Mahar caste followers participated.
 Brahman priests were outraged when the Dalits used water from the temple tank.
 His aim was to make everyone see the power of caste prejudices within society.

 10. Why were Jyoti Rao Phule and Ramaswamy Naicker critical of the national movement?
 Did their criticism help the national struggle in any way?

-Jyoti Rao Phule and Ramaswamy Naicker both were critical of the national movement, as they thought that there were no differences between anti-colonialists and the colonialists.
-Phule thought that the upper-caste people who wanted to fight against the Britishers will want to rule once the Britishers leave.
-Phule was always against the upper caste people as he called them the ‘outsiders.’
+Jyoti Rao Phule and Ramaswamy Naicker both were critical of the national movement, as they thought that there were no differences between anti-colonialists and colonialists.
+Phule thought that the upper-caste people who wanted to fight against the British would want to rule once the British left.
+Phule was always against the upper caste people, as he called them the ‘outsiders.’

-Naicker was a part of Congress party and his experiences led him to believe that the party was not free from the taint of casteism.
+Naicker was a part of the Congress party, and his experiences led him to believe that the party was not free from the taint of casteism.
 So, he was reluctant to take part in the anti-British national movement that was not concerned about creating a caste-less society.

 The students will also get to know about the following topics:

 - Working Towards Change